PipelineAI/pipeline/docs/quickstart/kubernetes/README.md

 ### Distributed TensorFlow Training
 * These instructions are under active development
-* We assume you already have a running Kubernetes cluster
+* We assume you already have 1) a running Kubernetes cluster and 2) access to a shared file system like S3 or GCS

 [**CPU**](https://github.com/PipelineAI/models/tree/master/tensorflow/census)